SoftHu/tos_avg/En/heart_4_2_9.md

 \nThat's right,
 you can't just assume everyone is like you.]
 1754287697788365 -->1754287714958798[<b>Speaker 👉 Oda:</b>
-\nI think &lbrace;playername&rbrace; is incredible, managing a large farmhouse with Kon.
+\nI think &lbrace;c.playername&rbrace; is incredible, managing a large farmhouse with Kon.
 Thanks for all your hard work today.]
 1754287714958798 -->|Thanks for the hospitality!|1754287754202578[<b>Speaker 👉 Fox:</b>